 If you live in California, you may have noticed all that glorious sunshine.
 Why not make that sun work for you by switching to solar power for your home?
-And it’s not as expensive as you would think to go solar, especially in the state of California because there are several California solar incentives available to homeowners that make the choice a no-brainer.
+And it’s not as expensive as you would think to go solar, especially because there are several California solar incentives available to homeowners that make the choice easier.
 And if you’re having a hard time figuring out what solar incentives are available to you and what they all mean, we have good news for you: we’re about to break it all down for you in this Guide to California Solar Incentives.

 In this guide, we will go through every solar incentive in California and what it means for you, a homeowner interested in going solar.